DOSull/spatial-epi/README.md

 <img src='population-in-alert-levels-by-alert-policy.png' width=800>

 ## Distributed SEIR models
-These earlier models regionalised [SEIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
-More specifically these have been coded to with most of the parameters reported for the [Te Pūnaha Matatini SEIR model for COVID-19 in New Zealand, as described here](https://www.tepunahamatatini.ac.nz/2020/03/26/suppression-and-mitigation-strategies-for-control-of-covid-19-in-new-zealand/), although results are unlikely to match exactly given the entirely different platform used, the rapidly evolving situation, and the limitations of verbal descriptions (with or without equations) as a way to unambiguously describe computational models.
+These earlier models are **spatially explicit** (i.e. regionalised) [SEIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
+More specifically these have been coded to broadly match most of the parameters reported for the [Te Pūnaha Matatini SEIR model for COVID-19 in New Zealand, as described here](https://www.tepunahamatatini.ac.nz/2020/03/26/suppression-and-mitigation-strategies-for-control-of-covid-19-in-new-zealand/), although results are unlikely to match exactly given the entirely different platform used, the rapidly evolving situation, and the limitations of verbal descriptions (with or without equations) as a way to unambiguously describe computational models.

 The major change from the TPM model is that compartment model runs in individual regions (called 'locales' in the model) linked by a network of connections that mean that depending on travel restrictions that might be imposed or not, disease may reemerge in locales previously cleared.